georgewatson/deoxyribose/README.md

 back to the start and terminating on the `TGA` formed by the start and block size codons.

-In fact, a numeric literal 1 cannot appear anywhere inside a loop, since all `ACN` codons translate to Thr.
+In fact, a numeric literal 1 cannot appear anywhere between Ser and Thr, since all `ACN` codons translate to Thr, causing a frameshift.
-If the number 1 is necessary (say, to increment or decrement a counter), it must be pushed to the stack before entering the loop, or the value must be constructed in some other way (e.g. by subtracting 2 from 3).
+If the number 1 is necessary, it must be pushed to the stack before the conditional, or the value must be constructed in some other way (e.g. by subtracting 2 from 3).
 This makes life more fun.

 ### Primality test